dbinfrago/openstation-docs/README.md

 ### Introduction

 OpenStation's data model is based on the European [*NeTEx*](https://netex-cen.eu) and [*SIRI*](https://siri-cen.eu) standards.
 These two norms are part of the so-called [*Transmodel*](https://transmodel-cen.eu) standards family.
-The [*Transmodel*](https://transmodel-cen.eu) norm defines a common vocabulary for the public transportation sector (for example: it is specified that a public transport station should be called a `StopPlace` or that an elevator is called a `LiftEquipment`).
+The [*Transmodel*](https://transmodel-cen.eu) norm defines a common vocabulary for the public transportation sector (for example: it is specified that a public transport station should be called a `Stop Place` or that an elevator is called a `Lift Equipment`).
 Based on this common language, several standards are derived for specific use cases.
 For our purposes, these include:

 - [*NeTEx*](https://netex-cen.eu), for the exchange of static/scheduled data
 - [*SIRI*](https://siri-cen.eu), for the exchange of dynamic/realtime data